asyncgui/asyncgui/README.md

 No, it is not.
 For `asyncgui`, many features that exist in `asyncio` are either impossible or hard to implement because of the lack of event-loop.
-Thus those features need to be specific to each event-loop you are using.
+The implementation of those features need to be specific to the event-loop you are using.
 You've already witnessed one, the `sleep`.

 ## asyncgui is not usefull then.

-There is at least one situation where `asyncgui` shines.
+There is at least one situation that `asyncgui` shines.
 When you are creating a gui app, you probably want the app to quickly react to the gui events, like pressing a button.
 This is problematic for `asyncio` because it cannot immediately start/resume a task.
 It can schedule a task to *eventually* start/resume but not *immediate*, which causes to [spill gui events](https://github.com/gottadiveintopython/asynckivy/blob/main/examples/misc/why_asyncio_is_not_suitable_for_handling_touch_events.py).
-As a result, you need to use callback-based api for that, and thus you cannot fully receive the benefits of async/await.
+As a result, you need to use callback-based apis for that, and thus you cannot fully receive the benefits of async/await.

 If you use `asyncgui`, that never happens because: